spitzer77/php8_oop_engine_with_api/README.md

 ## Task
-- Create aggregator service for conducting fake surveys
+- Create aggregator service for conducting a fake polls
-- Create a basic search form that will query the API using AJAX and display the results it receives from the backend.
-The searching result should be rendering to HTML table dynamically on the frontend, using reactive Vue.js.
-There should be some sort of searching indicator, a spinning icon or similar.
+- A service that can provide the functionality of managing fakes (with by a predetermined number of answer) polls.
+- The user of the service must be able to access the public part programs, register and create any number of surveys, with by the predetermined number of answers to one or another item
+- Implement this on a native MVC PHP engine with OOP

 ### Main functionality of the task:

 - Registration, login and logout page
-- Displaying vote list in a table
+- Displaying polls list in a table
-- Displaying answer of each vote
+- Displaying result of each polls
-- API for request random vote from all data or auth user
+- API for request random poll from all data or auth user

 ### Features

-- CRUD for vote and answer
+- CRUD for polls and answers
 - Error handling in forms
+- Sorting table data

 ## Stack
 - Back-end: PHP8, SQLite DB, Plates PHP template, Rest API